canmom/vector/VECTOR-ch4.md

 ---

-You get her clean in an abandoned house a good twenty districts away from the site of the battle.
+You get her clean in an abandoned house, a good twenty districts away from the site of the battle.
 There's a pillar girl's arm poking out of the stonework next to the door, and CERULEAN flinches.
 You support her up to the shower, help her wash the muck away.
 The shower is cold - no gas, of course.
 It's a miracle there's water, at least.

 CERULEAN still hasn't said anything.

 You can't deny you've been thinking an awful lot about being naked with CERULEAN in a small intimate space, but the reality is rather less fun.
-It's left to you to find her some clothes - at least VECTORs are generally about the same size! - and get on with cutting up making a fire from some of the chairs to cook a three-eyed rodent you found crawling on the windowsill.
-VECTORs don't starve in quite the way ordinary people do, but you soon learned hunger is just as much of a problem.
+It's left to you to find her some clothes - at least VECTORs are generally about the same size! - and get on with cutting up making a fire from some chairs to cook a three-eyed rodent you found crawling on the windowsill.
+VECTORs don't starve in quite the way ordinary people do, but you soon learned hunger is just as much of an emotional problem.

 "I did everything right."